Quality Drainage Scoria used in construction

 The rocky structure of the lava rock helps to create air pockets which allow water and nutrients to penetrate deep into the soil, ensuring that plants receive adequate amounts of both.

-Additionally, its porous nature prevents moisture from being retained and making the soil soggy or compacted.
+Additionally, their porous nature prevents moisture from being retained and making the soil soggy or compacted.

-Furthermore, because it is a natural material with good thermal insulation qualities it can help keep root systems at a more consistent temperature throughout different seasons.
+Furthermore, because it is a natural material with good thermal insulation qualities it can help keep root systems at a more consistent temperature throughout the seasons.

 How to Use Lava Rocks in Gardening?